Free 60-Day Trial

 is calculated from any other component streams within an

-and interval offsets can be used inside a derivation expression.
+different stream cycle sizes and interval offsets can be used inside a derivation expression without any manual window management.

-Derived streams are just like other streams except that their feed data is derived by the GroveStreams' derivation engine.
-They can be graphed and monitored in dashboards and such.
-Derived streams can be derived from other derived streams.
+Derived streams are just like other streams except that their feed data is derived by the GroveStreams derivation engine.
+They can be graphed, monitored in dashboards, and used as dependents in other derived streams, creating computation graphs of any depth.

 Example of a derived stream expression that calculates one second 3 point rolling averages from component1.stream1: